ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/toh-pt0.md

 <div class="alert is-important">

-When you ran `ng new`, Angular Classiccreated test specifications for your new application.
+When you ran `ng new`, Angular Classic created test specifications for your new application.
 Unfortunately, making these changes breaks your newly created specifications.

-That won't be a problem because Angular Classictesting is outside the scope of this tutorial and won't be used.
+That won't be a problem because Angular Classic testing is outside the scope of this tutorial and won't be used.

 To learn more about testing with Angular, see [Testing](guide/testing).